HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 #### Creating the Engineering Plan
 [Creating the Engineering Plan]:#creating-the-engineering-plan

-***Next Release Milestone 1 Week 2***.
 In consultation with their relevant Technical Leads and collaborators, the Product Owner MUST complete the refinement and modeling for *well-understood* Epics, including the addition of child issues for product readiness and the surfacing of dependencies between software components using ZenHub Dependencies.

 Milestones MUST be assigned to all issues assigned to the Release not blocked by a Spike.